boundtotheearth/tp/docs/UserGuide.md

 Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)
-Figure 5.9A: The help window
+Figure 5.9A: The help window.

 Format: `help`